open-voice-interoperability/docs-archived/vocabulary.md

 ## G
 ## H
 ## I
+- **Implicit Invocation** - an invocation type where the user invokes the channel, and use the most common words or indirectly saying the explicit Invocation.
+I
 - **Invocation** - is part of the construct of the user's utterance during a conversation with a channel.
 An invocation describes a specific function that the guest wants and expecting a particular response.
 - **Intent** - is a part of the structured machine translation.
 It is the identified action that the machine interprets based on the user's query.
 This is also known as classifiers.
-- **Implicit Invocation** - an invocation type where the user invokes the channel, and use the most common words or indirectly saying the explicit Invocation.
+- **Intent Broker (IB)** - is responsible for providing the fulfillable intents available for a resolved VRS record (e.g. where resolved VRS record "BigGrocery", it’s fulfillable intents might be "order product, check order status, add to shopping list".
+These fulfillable intents can execute remotely on the DM or download locally on the device.
+-
 ## J
 ## K
 ## L